Mokkapps/ref-vs-reactive-vue-js-live-2023-slides/slides.md

 <v-clicks>

-A `ref` containing an object value can reactively replace the entire object:
+A `ref` containing an object value can reactively replace the entire object

 ```js {1-4|6-9|10}
 const state = ref({